timeplus-io/docs/docs/public-beta-2.md

 * Query page enhancements
   * Showing whether the query is a streaming query or historical query.
   * Showing basic query metrics, e.g. EPS and time elapsed.
-Click the link to open detailed metrics panel.
+Click the link to open a detailed metrics panel.
   * When the query is running, a green dot on the query tab as the indicator.
   * The query page is now URL-addressable.
 When you type SQL in the editor, it becomes part of the URL.
 Share the URL to others to open the query UI with the same SQL.
   * For columns with long text, you can open the Settings to turn on "Wrap Text" mode.